siderolabs/talos/website/content/v1.13/reference/cli.md

   -i, --image string               the container image to use for performing the install (default "ghcr.io/siderolabs/installer:v1.13.6")
       --legacy                     force use of legacy upgrade method --namespace string           namespace to use: "system" (etcd and kubelet images), "cri" for all Kubernetes workloads, "inmem" for in-memory containerd instance (default "system")
-  -n, --nodes strings              target the specified nodes
-      --progress string            output mode for upgrade progress.
+      --no-reboot                  do not reboot the node after upgrade (skip reboot and drain) -n, --nodes strings              target the specified nodes --progress string            output mode for upgrade progress.
 Values: [auto plain] (default "auto") -m, --reboot-mode string         select the reboot mode during upgrade.
 Mode "powercycle" bypasses kexec.
 Values: [default force powercycle] (default "default")